 For a ceremony that has a large number of graduating students, it may be necessary to split the ceremony into a morning and an afternoon session to fit into Lazenby Hall.
-The morning session will include last names that begin with A - J, and registration will start from 8:00 am and the ceremony will begin at 10:30 am.
-The afternoon session will include last names that begin with K - Z, and registration will start from 1:00 pm and the ceremony will begin at 2:30 pm.
+In the morning session, registration will start from 8:00 am and the ceremony will begin at 10:30 am.
+In the afternoon session, registration will start from 1:00 pm and the ceremony will begin at 2:30 pm.

 For a ceremony that has a small number of graduating students, it will not be necessary to split the ceremony, so all students will participate in the same ceremony, and registration will start from 8:00 am and the ceremony will begin at 10:30 am, as usual.

 The decision to split or not to split the ceremony will also be announced via the Insiders' Guide blog on the morning of the ceremony, therefore it is essential that graduating students and their family and friends allow all day for the ceremony.

 Free buses will be in operation on the day to transport graduands and their guests from the special event parking to the Gown Hire and Registration venues located in the northern courtyard.

 A shuttle bus will also operate to accommodate graduands and guests with special needs, it will pick up from the special event parking area and drop off next to the lawns of Booloominbah.